 Contorta pine

 The contorta pine is a Canadian tree species that grows 40% faster compared with Swedish pine on the same land.
-SCA has about 300,000 hectares of lodgepole on its land.
-This corresponds to 15 percent of SCA's productive forest land After extensive experimentation and evaluation, especially of environmental effects, contorta pine was introduced in Sweden in the early 1970s.
+SCA has about 300,000 hectares on its land.
+This corresponds to 15 percent of SCA's productive forest land.
+After extensive experimentation and evaluation, especially of environmental effects, contorta pine was introduced in Sweden in the early 1970s.

 Contortatall

-The contorta pine (Pinus contorta), or Lodgepole pine, was introduced in Sweden in the early 1970s, after extensive experimentation and evaluation, especially of environmental effects.
+The contorta pine (Pinus contorta) was introduced in Sweden in the early 1970s, after extensive experimentation and evaluation, especially of environmental effects.

 SCA began planting lodgepole in the 1970s.
 Today, lodgepole is found in many Swedish forests and is the sixth most common tree species.
 In North America, Lodgepole Pine is the trade name for lodgepole and there it is one of the most common conifer species.